minus34/gnaf-loader/README.md

 ### There are 2 options for loading the data
 1. Run a Python script and build the database in a single step
-2. (COMING SOON) Download the GNAF and/or Admin Bdys Postgres dump files or text files and restore them in your database
+2. (COMING SOON) Download the GNAF and/or Admin Bdys Postgres dump or text files & restore them in your database

 ## Option 1 - Run load.gnaf.py
 Running the Python script takes 15-60 minutes an a Postgres server configured for performance.
 Guidelines are: a 3 year old, 32 core Windows server with SSDs = ~15 mins.
 A MacBook Pro = ~45 mins.
 A 3 year old, 8 core commodity PC = ~45 mins.